Small gauge transformations and universal geometry in heterotic theories

-Furthermore, in \citeUG it was shown that $\D_\nb{}^\a = - \del_\nb c_\a{}^\m$.
-Hence, under a deformation $c_\a{}^\m \to c_\a{}^\m - \ve_\a{}^\m$ we have exactly the correct transformation law \beq \D_{\a\nb}{}^\m ~\to~\wt \D_{\a\nb}{}^\m \= \D_{\a\nb}{}^\m + \del_\nb\ve_\a{}^\m~. \eeq
+Furthermore, in \cite{Candelas:2018lib} it was shown that $\Delta_{\alpha{\overline\nu}}{}^\mu = - \partial_{\overline\nu} c_\alpha{}^\mu$.
+Hence, under a deformation $c_\alpha{}^\mu \to c_\alpha{}^\mu - \varepsilon_\alpha{}^\mu$ we have exactly the correct transformation law

 Before we proceed we pause to introduce some technical details, which while maybe mildy painful, but nonetheless are necessary to account for the diffeomorphism symmetries correctly.
 Recall a form with $p$ legs along $M$ and $q$ legs along $X$ is said to have tangibility $[p,q]$.
-We denote the set of such forms by $\O^{[p,q]}(\IX)$.
-The diffeomorphic invariant way to distinguish legs in this way is through the `e'--basis.
-This means however, we need to introduce a generalisation of the de Rahm operator that acts like the de Rahm operator on $X$, but annihilates the bases $e^m$.
-Neither of the operators $e^m \del_m$ or $\dd x^m \del_m$ achieve this.
-So with a slight abuse of notation\footnote{In \citeUG we used the Iceland `deth' symbol $\Deth$ for derivatives of corpus while here we denote this by the usual $\dd$--operator; here we use $\fD$ which was denoted $\Deth^\sh$ in \citeUG.
-We hope by simplifying the number of derivative symbols used, the paper will be easier to digest.}, we redefine $\dd$ and $\fD$ to act as \beq \eeq It is straightforward to check that \beq \dd^2 \= 0~~~\text{and}~~~\{\dd,\,\fD\}\= 0~. \eeq Note that $\dd$ now maps a $[p,q]$--form to a $[p,q+1]$--form and $\fD$ maps a $[p,q]$--form to a $[p+1,q]$ form.
-There are strong similarities with complex manifolds.
-A form of definite holomorphic type, say $(r,s)$, is acted upon by the $\del$-- and $\delb$--operators that map this form to $(r+1,s)$ and $(r,s+1)$.
-In the limit where $c_a \to 0$, which includes the case of a fixed manifold $X$, the operators above reduce to what has been used in previous sections.
+We denote the set of such forms by $\Omega^{[p,q]}({\mathbb X})$.
+The diffeomorphic invariant way to distinguish legs in this way is through the `e'-basis.
+This means however, we need to introduce a generalisation of the de Rham operator that acts like the de Rham operator on $X$, but annihilates the bases~$e^m$.
+Neither of the operators $e^m \partial_m$ or ${\rm d} x^m \partial_m$ achieve this.
+So with a slight abuse of notation,\footnote{In \cite{Candelas:2018lib} we used the Iceland `deth' symbol ${\text{-}} $ for derivatives of corpus while here we denote this by the usual ${\rm d}$-operator; here we use $\mathfrak{D}$ which was denoted ${\text{-}} ^{\sharp}$ in~\cite{Candelas:2018lib}.
+We hope by simplifying the number of derivative symbols used, the paper will be easier to digest.} we redefine~${\rm d}$ and $\mathfrak{D}$ to act as